gempesaw/saucerest-perl/README.md

 ## user

 REQUIRED: pass in your Saucelabs user.
-Alternatively, you can export it to the environment variable SAUCE\_USER in place of specifying it during construction.
+Alternatively, you can export it to the environment variable SAUCE\_USERNAME in place of specifying it during construction.

-If there's no SAUCE\_USER environment variable, and you neglect to specify the user during construciton, we will croak.
+If there's no SAUCE\_USERNAME environment variable, and you neglect to specify the user during construciton, we will croak.

 ## access\_key